MatsNissen-Lie/IT3105-AlphaGo/README.md

 # hvordan definere resultatet av en rollout.

 Hvis vinneren er samme player som har sin tur i noden til MCTS, så er resultatet 1.
 Hvis vinneren er motstanderen, så er resultatet -1.
 Hvis det er uavgjort, så er resultatet 0.

+TODO: make sure that a node is not added to the tree if it is alrady in the tree.